 Pausing at the terraces below the grand ANZAC Parade we learn how the city was designed to fit into the surrounding landscape, and why at its heart you find a triangle.
 Then gliding through tree lined paths of Commonwealth Park we return to the lake and to the Captain Cook monuments showing his journeys of exploration.

 To complete our circuit of the central lake we head over Commonwealth Bridge, pausing to glimpse into the lives of an Australian of the Year, or two, to arrive at the Avenue of Flags.
 Diving up the blue stone “slot” of Commonwealth Place we emerge back at Questacon (the science museum) where our 12-kilometre circuit of discovery ends.
 With a bunch of insider tips from your guide you are now more than ready to enjoy more of the best the nation’s capital has to offer.

-After the trip you can choose to stroll to one of three nearby cafes for coffee or lunch.
-Of mosey on through the art galleries or exhibitions at the National Library, or go for some hands-on exploration of science and technology at Questacon.
+After the trip you can choose to take a stroll to one of three nearby cafes for coffee or lunch.
+Or mosey on through the art galleries or exhibitions at the National Library, or go for some hands-on exploration of science and technology at Questacon.

 And if you want a more complete outdoor nature embracing experience of Canberra join us for a late afternoon pedal kayak on the lake.
-A great way to bid a great day in Canberra a fond farewell, maybe even your Best.
+A great way to bid a great day in Canberra a fond farewell, it may even be your Best.
 Day.
 Ever.

 About our bikes: If you can ride a bike you can ride an electric bike.
 No licence needed!
 Our easy-to-use electric bikes make riding a breeze for all levels of fitness… so you can focus on what’s out there and not on the pedal pushing.
 All fun and no sweat!